Ashrafnet/Remote-Admin/README.md

 # Remote-Admin
-This tool still in development stage you free to use it as you wish
+This tool still in development stage.<br>
+you free to use it as you wish